isisAnchalee/hughjacman/README.md

 _Made with love by @isisAnchalee :dancer: && @Dbz :dragon: && wcjohnson11_ :poodle:

+## Starting the server
+Type `make server` then go to http://localhost:8000

 ## To Do
 [] Get api keys from the above and hook up auth :ambulance: